Home

 RESEARCH

 I research in agency and responsibility, normative ethics, and the philosophy of religion.
-I have published extensively on moral luck; currently, I am writing a monograph on character and free will.
+I have published extensively on moral luck; currently, I am writing a monograph on character and free will and editing a book (45 essays) on growing in virtue.

 BOOKS